marvelandsnap/shopify-skill-test/README.md

 ### Please don’t:

-- **Don’t** make any changes to our store's data during your skill test!
+- **Don’t** make any changes to our store's data during your skill test.
-- **Don’t** install or use any additional packages, libraries, apps, plugins, etc. that aren’t already included with our starter theme.
+- **Don’t** install or use any additional packages, libraries, apps, plugins, etc. that aren’t already included with our starter theme and store.
-- **Don’t** pull from or push to any branches of the `timber-skill-test` repository *except* for the `BRANCHNAME` branch we have created for you.
+- **Don’t** pull from or push to any branches of the `shopify-skill-test` repository *except* for the `BRANCHNAME` branch we have created for you.

 ## Creators